-As pleaded at paragraph 134(c) below, had any of the Minister for Health, the Minister for Jobs, the Secretary of DHHS, and the Secretary of DJPR procured that his or her department obtain and, as necessary, implement IPC advice, IPC measures of the kind pleaded in paragraph 27 would have been implemented by DHHS or DJPR at Rydges and Stamford Plaza.
-Steps DHHS or DJPR could have taken to implement those measures included: (a) arranging for the provision of training referred to in paragraph 27(a) and (b) above; (b) advising private security companies and hotel operators of the PPE usage, hand hygiene, and social distancing requirements referred to in paragraph 27(c) to (j) above; (c) arranging for the supply, as required, of the PPE referred to in paragraph 27(c) to (e) above; and (d) arranging for the provision of the supervision and/or auditing referred to in paragraph 27(k) to (m) above.
+As pleaded at paragraph 134(ed) below, had any of the Minister for Health, the Minister for Jobs, the Secretary of DHHS, and the Secretary of DJPR procured directed that his or her department obtain and, as necessary, cause to be implemented IPC advice, IPC measures of the kind pleaded in paragraph 27 above would have been implemented at Rydges and Stamford Plaza.
+Steps DHHS or DJPR could have taken to cause those measures to be implemented those measures included: (a) arranging for the provision of training referred to in paragraph 27(a) and (b) above; (b) advising private security companies and hotel operators of the PPE usage, hand hygiene, and social distancing requirements referred to in paragraph 27(c) to (i) above; (c) arranging for the supply, as required, of the PPE referred to in paragraph 27(c) to (e) above; and (d) arranging for the provision of the supervision and/or auditing referred to in paragraph 27(k) to (m) above.